ujagaga/data_collect_web_display/README.md

 ## How to start ##
 The "WebServer" folder contains the web interface you can use on your local network or deploy it on a hosting service.
 It will give you data overview and controll interface for your network enabled devices.

-The "ArduinoExamples" folder contains examples for ESP8266 board used as an automatic plant watering system control.
+The "ArduinoExamples" folder contains examples for ESP8266 board.

 Refer to README.md in each folder for more details.